-LOT LINE BOUNDED BY BUILDING TYPE REQUIRED SETBACK (IN FEET) Front A street Main or accessory 25 (or block average)
+LOT LINE B OUNDED BY TYPE OF BUILDING REQUIRED SETBACK Front A street Main or Accessory 25' (or block average)

 - a.
 Average Setback.
 Where residences or buildings on the same side of the street as the subject property are developed with front yard setbacks greater than required in the zone, the average setback shall be required.
 The average setback shall be determined using structures on the same side of the street in the same block, not to exceed 400 feet on either side of the subject property.
 The largest and smallest setback will be excluded in determining the average. - b.
 Encroachments.
 Porches, platforms, and landing places not extending above the level of the first floor may encroach up to seven feet into the required setback.
-Architectural elements, such as oriel, cornices, eaves, or sills may encroach up to two feet.
+Architectural elements, such as oriel, cornices, eaves, or sills may encroach up to two feet. - c.

-c.
 Flag Lots.
 The front yard setback on a flag lot shall be measured from the closest property line, parallel to and not adjacent to the street.
 However, if a flag lot has a street frontage of 50 feet or greater, the front setback may be taken from the front property line if the house is built in the narrow portion of the lot.
 When a house on a flag lot is oriented in a direction other than towards the street, the Development Review Committee shall determine from where the front yard setback is measured.

+d.
+Garages.
 See the parking section for additional garage setback requirements.

-LOT LINE BOUNDED BY BUILDING TYPE REQUIRED SETBACK (In Feet) Side Other lots or an alley Main- first story 10% of lot width 5' minimum 15' maximum Side Other lots, a street or alley Main-second story 15 Side Other lots or an alley Accessory (except garages opening to alley) 3 Side An alley Garages opening to alley 25 from opposite side of alley Side A street Main or accessory 10% of lot width, 10' minimum
+LOT LINE BOUNDED BY TYPE OF BUILDING REQUIRED SETBACK Side Other lots or Main-first story Total of both side yard setbacks is An alley 24% of lot width, 5' min.
+Side Other lots, a street or an alley Main-second story 12' second story setback Side Other lots or alley Accessory (except garages opening to alley) 3' Side An alley Garages opening to alley 25' from opposite side of alley Side A street Main or accessory 10' for corner lot (first story)

 - a.
 Encroachments.
 Chimneys having a maximum parallel linear dimension of eight feet may project two feet into the required setback.
 Chimneys extending past the second floor may project into the side yard the same amount as on the first floor.
 Eaves may project two feet into the required setback. - b.
 Second Story Setback.
-The required second story setback shall be 15'.
+The required second story setback shall be 12' feet or the required first floor setback, whichever is greater.
 For structures over 27 feet in height, the second story must be setback an additional 2 feet for every additional 1 foot in height. - c.
 Decks and balconies.
 Decks one foot above existing grade and balconies shall maintain the same setback as main buildings. - d.
-Accessory structures located less than 80 feet from the front property line must be setback the same distance from property line as a main structure. - e.
-On corner lots with garages opening on to the street, the garage must be setback a minimum of 20 feet from the side property line adjacent to the street. - f.
-Two-Story Accessory Structures.
+Accessory structures located less than 80 feet from the front line must be setback the same distance from property line as a main structure. - e.
+On corner lots with garages opening onto the street, the garage must be setback a minimum of 20 feet from the side property line adjacent to the street. - f.
+Two-story accessory structures.
 Accessory structures with a plate height exceeding 9 feet and/or a ridge height exceeding 14 feet shall be considered two-stories and shall maintain the same setback as main buildings.